-Debt securities with unrealized loss position mainly include corporate debt securities in Japan, CMBS and RMBS in the Americas and other asset-backed securities.
+Debt securities with unrealized loss position mainly include foreign government bond securities and corporate debt securities in Japan and overseas.

-The unrealized loss associated with corporate debt securities is primarily due to changes in the market interest rate and risk premium.
+The unrealized loss associated with government bond securities and corporate debt securities are primarily due to changes in the market interest rate and risk premium.
 Considering all available information to assess the collectability of those investments (such as the financial condition of and business prospects for the issuers), the Company and its subsidiaries believe that the Company and its subsidiaries are able to recover the entire amortized cost basis of those investments.
-Because the Company and its subsidiaries do not intend to sell the investments and it is not more likely than not that the Company and its subsidiaries will be required to sell the investments before recovery of their amortized cost basis, the Company and its subsidiaries do not consider these investments to be other-than-temporarily impaired at March 31, 2017.
+Because the Company and its subsidiaries do not intend to sell the investments and it is not more likely than not that the Company and its subsidiaries will be required to sell the investments before recovery of their amortized cost basis, the Company and its subsidiaries do not consider these investments to be other-than-temporarily impaired at March 31, 2018.